 We will have a morning Kinship support group here at the FESS Office from 10:00 am to 11:30 am for adults to meet, share, and have a cup of coffee in our conference room “C”.
 Please contact us for more upcoming dates!
 No child care is available, adults only.

 To download a PDF brochure for the Thurston Kinship Conversation program, Click here: TC Kinship

 Shelton – Mason County

-To download a PDF brochure for the Mason Kinship Conversation flyer, click here: MC Kinship SG
+To download a PDF brochure for the Mason Kinship Conversation flyer, click here: MC Kinship Flyer

 Centralia – Lewis County

 Lewis County’s “Grandparents as Parents” support group is held on 2nd and 4th Mondays from 6:00-8:00 PM at the Centralia College campus, HFL building.
 All relative caregivers are welcome.
 College credits are offered for participation.
 Please contact us to register – free child care is available!

 To download a brochure for the Lewis County Grandparents as Parents program, click here: Lewis Kinship Flyer 2016

 The Navigator provides advocacy, information and referral services to relative caregivers.
 Caregivers often are overwhelmed trying to figure out the large and confusing social service, school, and court systems.
 The Navigator provides information about how to access and apply for services as well as problem solve and advocate for kinship families when issues arise.